frediq-dev/FX-fileXperience/README.md

 **Fast phone-to-computer file transfer via QR code — without a cloud account.**

-FX - fileXperience is a small self-hosted PHP tool that lets you transfer a file from your phone to your computer quickly:
+FX - fileXperience is a small self-hosted PHP tool that lets you transfer a file from your phone to your computer quickly and temporarily.

-1. Open FX - fileXperience on your computer.
-2. Scan the QR code with your phone.
-3. Upload a file from your phone.
-4. Download it on your computer.
-5. The file and token are deleted automatically.

-The project is designed for simple web hosting environments and does not require a database.
+You open the tool on your computer, scan a QR code with your phone, upload a file, and download it on your computer.
+After the download, the file and token are deleted automatically.

+No database is required.

 ---

 ## Features

 - QR-code based file transfer
-- No user cloud account required
+- No cloud account required
+- No database required
 - Short-lived one-time upload tokens
-- Automatic deletion after download
+- Automatic file deletion after download
-- Automatic new QR/session after download
 - Cron cleanup for abandoned uploads
 - Optional password protection
 - Optional IP / DNS whitelist
 - Setup wizard on first launch
-- Local language file for interface texts
+- English and German interface support
 - Local QR scanner library, no external CDN required
 - Apache / LiteSpeed `.htaccess` protection
 - Example Nginx configuration included